wxue/UnixTools/tcp/README.md

 Modify .bash
 ---------

-For convenient and to makes it more like a command tool, you can add the current path to .bash.
+For convenience and to makes it more like a command tool, you can add the current path to .bash.
-Run the command below in the terminal: (replace "/currentpath/directory" (without the quote) with the directory path where this program located.)
+Run the command below in the terminal: (replace `/currentpath/directory` with the directory path where this program located.)

 `export PATH=/currentpath/directory:$PATH`